The Essence of Lombardian Cuisine

 Bitto

 Recognized by the Slow Food Presidium, Bitto is only made during summer in the Valtellina Valley when there’s grass for cattle to graze.
 Farming and cheesemaking have flourished in this area since Medieval times.
 The local farmers use the subsequent cow’s milk and 10-20% goat’s milk to make Bitto cheese.
 This ancient, artisanal cheese is first mentioned in commercial transaction documents dating from around 500 A.D.
 Probiotic starters are prohibited, meaning only naturally occurring, local alpine bacteria are used to make Bitto.
-This results in a variable product with each wheel of cheese offering unique flavors.
-Depending on the percentage of goat’s milk added, the cheese can be aged for up to 10 years.
-Unfortunately, today there are only 12 producers making this cheese very rare and hard to come by.
-Therefore a visit to the Bitto Storico center in Gerola Alta is a must for cheese lovers
+This results in a variable product, with each wheel of cheese offering unique flavors.
+The cheese can be aged up to 10 years, depending on the percentage of goat’s milk added.
+Unfortunately, there are only 12 producers today, making this cheese very rare and hard to come by.
+Therefore, visiting the Bitto Storico Center in Gerola Alta is a must for cheese lovers.

 Bagòss di Bagolino

-Bagòss di Bagolino is a traditional cheese hailing from the town of Bagolino in upper Brescia’s Val di Caffaro.
+Bagòss di Bagolino is a traditional cheese hailing from Bagolino in upper Brescia’s Val di Caffaro.
 Only 28 farms in Bagolino produce this cow’s milk cheese using traditional methods, such as a wood-burning fire and large copper pots.
-Notably, during the curd breaking process, cheesemakers add a teaspoon of saffron, lending to a distinctly flavored cheese.
+Notably, cheesemakers add a teaspoon of saffron during curd-breaking, lending to a distinctly flavored cheese.
 Though saffron is not a local product, it speaks to the history of this Alpine town, which formerly bordered the Republic of Venice, where saffron was widely traded.
-Highly regarded by the Slow Food Presidium, Bagòss matures for 10-12 months, resulting in a harder, flakier texture and complex flavors of saffron and hay.
+Highly regarded by the Slow Food Presidium, Bagòss matures for 10-12 months, resulting in a more complicated, flakier texture and complex flavors of saffron and hay.

 Bella Lodi